ItaiAxelrad/open-spec/docs/specifications/4_Site and Infrastructure/33_Utilities/331400 Water Utility Transmission and Distribution.md

 5. Polyethylene encasement shall be secured with 2” wide polyethylene or vinyl adhesive tape or with plastic tie straps.
 	1. Provide Affidavit of Compliance per requirements in Specification Section 01330.
 	2. Refer to Approved Material List, or approved equal.
-1. 2.05 WARNING/IDENTIFICATION TAPE**
-   1. Warning/identification tape shall be used to identify location of underground utilities and to act as a warning against accidental excavations of buried utilities.
+1. 2.05 WARNING/IDENTIFICATION TAPE*   1.
+Warning/identification tape shall be used to identify location of underground utilities and to act as a warning against accidental excavations of buried utilities.
 Warning/identification tape shall be used on all underground water and recycled water mains, potable and recycled water irrigation systems, sewer mains, and all related appurtenances.
 Warning/identification tape shall also be used on cathodic protection wiring systems and tracer wire brought into and out of access ports.
    1. Warning/identification tape shall be as indicated below and in accordance with the Approved Materials List.

    1. Tape shall be an inert, metallic plastic film formulated for prolonged underground use that will not degrade when exposed to alkalis, acids and other destructive substances commonly found in soil.